JellyTitan/Sofle-Pico/docs/troubleshooting.md

 {: .no_toc }

 {: .warning}
 > This is still a work in progress!
-> @todo - write this.
-Lean on Junco and Sofle Choc for a structure.
+If you find a problem & solution not listed here, please add it using the 'edit on github' link at the bottom of this page.

 This troubleshooting guide has been heavily influenced by prior Sofle generations and guides, such as the [Sofle Choc troubleshooting guide](https://brianlow.notion.site/Troubleshooting-3633bac9a74b4f0298151b437c992e53), the [Junco build guide](https://github.com/daneski13/Junco?tab=readme-ov-file#troubleshooting), as well as the [Sofle Pico Github issues](https://github.com/JellyTitan/Sofle-Pico/issues).
-If you find a problem & solution not listed here, please add it using the 'edit on github' link at the bottom of this page.

 ## Table of contents
 {: .no_toc .text-delta }